aptise/peter_sslers/README.md

 * `exception_redirect` - boolean, should we redirect on certain exceptions or raise?
 * `openssl_path` - the full path to your openssl binary (default `openssl`)
 * `openssl_path_conf` - the full path to your openssl binary (default `/etc/ssl/openssl.cnf`)
-* `certificate_authority` - the letsencrypt certificate authority. default is their staging.  you'll have to manually put in the production.
+* `certificate_authority` - the LetsEncrypt certificate authority. default is their staging.  you'll have to manually put in the production.

 * `enable_views_public` - boolean, should we enable the public views?
 * `enable_views_admin` - boolean, should we enable the admin views?